What is Accounting Software?

 - Good interface ergonomics: It must be easy to understand and very simple to use.
 Online accounting solutions are becoming more and more intuitive.
 Therefore, it is essential to avoid choosing a commercial management software that complicates your accounting.

-- Entering accounting entries: This is the main action of your accounting software and this should be done quickly so you do not waste your time on a daily basis.
+- Entering accounting entries: This is the main action of your accounting software and this should be done quickly so you do not waste your time on a daily basis with data input.
 Opt for basic data entry with the possibility to import and export your data so that you can use the figures if you are in a meeting or with your accountant who will carry out bank reconciliations more easily.

 - Third-party account monitoring: It is important to stay up-to-date on transactions between your company, your partners and your employees.